 Patients with DWM may experience various motor and coordination deficits due to the cerebellar abnormalities, affecting their daily functioning and quality of life.
 Cognitive and intellectual disabilities, speech and language impairments, and behavioral problems are common as well, adding to the complexity of managing this condition.
 Furthermore, the associated structural anomalies may result in additional complications, including the risk of syringomyelia or other spinal cord abnormalities.

 Sixteen percent of patients with isolated DWM have chromosomal abnormalities.
 DWM may be associated with malformations of the face, limbs, heart, and genitourinary or gastrointestinal system.

 Deterrence and Patient Education

-The cerebellar vermis development varies between individual and usually complete its formation late in the first half of pregnancy.
+The cerebellar vermis development varies between individuals and usually completes its formation late in the first half of pregnancy.
 Some fetuses may achieve vermis development around gestational week 18.
-Therefore, the diagnosis of DWM based on imaging done before the 16th to 18th week of development may be premature and erroneous.
+Therefore, the diagnosis of DWM based on imaging performed before weeks 16 to 18 of development may be premature and erroneous.
 Additionally, during the first half of pregnancy, the cisterna magna has not reached its final anatomy.
-A relatively wide opening in the cerebellomedullary cistern may not be indicative of vermian dysgenesis at that stage of development.
-Therefore, the cerebellum should be reevaluated at 20 to 22 postmenstrual weeks to rule out vermian abnormalities.
+A relatively wide opening in the cerebellomedullary cistern may not indicate vermian dysgenesis at that stage of development.
+Therefore, the cerebellum should be reevaluated at 20 to 22 weeks gestation to rule out vermian abnormalities.